 Please note: This tour involves a minimal amount of walking; however, guests must be able to embark/disembark the coach and the boat via steps.
 This tour is not suitable for guests who utilise a wheelchair.
 Those sensitive to motion should take precautions at least 2-hours prior to tour departure.
 Vessel has main inside deck with panoramic windows; upper deck is an open observation deck.
 Tour-use binoculars are available on board as well as a take home souvenir route guide.
 Shopping is available on small on-board gift shop as well as after the tour (time permitting).
 USD cash and credit cards are accepted.
 Dress warmly and bring a rainproof jacket.
 This tour might be combined with SIT-D Sea Otters, Raptors & Bears.

-Enjoy Sitka's "Triple Crown" of wildlife-viewing experiences: a cruise on the award-winning Sea Otter & Wildlife Quest, a guided tour through the world-renowned Alaska Raptor Centre, and a visit to Fortress of the Bear, a one-of-a-kind sanctuary for orphaned Alaska Brown Bears.
+Enjoy Sitka's "Triple Crown" of wildlife-viewing experiences: a cruise on the award-winning Sea Otter & Wildlife Quest, a guided tour through the world-renowned Alaska Raptor Centre, and a visit to Fortress of the Bear, a sanctuary for orphaned Alaska Brown Bears.
 The cruise portion of this tour features a $100 "cash back" wildlife sighting guarantee.

-First, board a deluxe, water jet-powered catamaran and set out to explore the marine wilderness, to observe sea otters and other marine and wildlife.
+First, board a water jet-powered catamaran and set out to explore the marine wilderness, to observe sea otters and other marine and wildlife.
 An on-board naturalist will explain the workings of this remarkable ecosystem as your skilled Captain manoeuvres the vessel to provide the best-possible views.